A Free Personal Finance App That Does It All

 By now you may have noticed quite a few apps or financial institutions that can very quickly aggregate all your various accounts using your login credentials.
 More likely than not, they’re all using a unicorn called Plaid.
 If you’ve ever given your banking credentials to another firm for whatever reason, then you’ve already used Plaid’s service and there’s nothing to worry about.
 (As of 2018, 25% of people in the U.S. with bank accounts have used Plaid at some point.)

 Managing your finances is something that most of us should do without being prompted to.
 Don’t allow yourself to have credit card debt, stop buying four dollar cups of flavored water and giving Starbucks free loans by using their coffee cards, stop paying companies like Amazon for the privilege of shopping there, and the list goes on.
 (Amazon Prime happens to be the most common subscription for Truebill users and also the one most canceled.)
 For disciplined adults, an Excel spreadsheet and your bank’s transaction data ought to be enough to create a budget and control spending.
-For those darn millennials who are trying to live like the Kardashians on a Honey Boo Boo income, maybe it’s best to download an app like Truebill for a much-needed reality check.
-You need to have money to make money, and you’re not going to have much money if you’re subscribed to a bunch of services you don’t really need or use.
+For those darn millennials living like the Kardashians from paycheck to paycheck, maybe it’s best to download an app like Truebill for a much-needed reality check.
+You need to have money to make money, and you’re not going to have much money if you’re spending your income on a bunch of services you don’t really need or use.